icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to ~900 lines for SourceForge online 'ReadMe'.txt

    > Issues with frame (bugs #29 and #30).
    > Issue with window list (bug #31).
    > Issue with layouting when closing an MDI child (bug #399).
+- Serial COM port limitations of .NET:
-- Support for ports named other than "COM..." isn't supported by .NET (feature request #101).
+   > Support for ports named other than "COM..." isn't supported by .NET (feature request #101).
+   > Use of serial COM ports while disconnect, undock or hibernate without closing the port may
+     result in an 'ObjectDisposedException' or 'UnauthorizedAccessException'.
+It happens due to a bug in the .NET 'SerialPort' class for which Microsoft only has vague plans fixing.
+YAT is applying several patches to try working around the issue (bugs #224, #254, #293, #316, #317,
+     #345, #382, #385, #387, #401).
+To prevent this issue, refrain from disconnecting a device
+     while its port is open.
+Or, manually close the port after the device got disconnected.
 - Serial COM port break states may not be supported on certain hardware, e.g. USB/RS-232 converters.
 - USB Ser/HID only runs on Windows; use of 'LibUsb'/'LibUsbDotNet' and significant migration work of implementation and test environment would be needed to run it on unixoids (feature request #119).